IBM/support-ticket-classification/README.md

 * The `Overview` tab top line has the `ModelID`.
 Click the copy icon and save this for the [Configure credentials](#4-configure-credentials) step.

 * Click the `Test` tab and enter a phrase from the data to test the classifier.
-For example, "I send my credit card payment on time every month and they charge me fees in the form of interest, I have contacted them once before and they said it would not happen again, It has happened again and they charge finance charges" is classified as "Billing disputes".
+For example, "I send my credit card payment on time every month and they charge me fees in the form of interest, I have contacted them once before and they said it would not happen again, it has happened again and they charge finance charges" is classified as "Billing disputes".

 * Click the `Implementation` tab to see how to use the classifier with Curl, Java, Node, or Python.